-The compartments in Coach A are 12 seater private compartments.
-We have 3 compartments available and can take details of your booking and make arrangements for you to be seated in Coach A on the day.
-We need your party name, date and time of visit and numbers in your party.
-You will still need to bring along your etickets as booked, but we will give your information to the welcome staff and the platform station supervisor who will accommodate you on your visit.
+Sparkle and Jolly carriages are made up of private compartments.
+We recommend purchasing tickets in these carriages.
+After booking, please contact us to tell us your your party name, date and time of visit and numbers in your party.
+You will still need to bring along your etickets, but we will give your information to the welcome staff and the platform station supervisor who will accommodate you on your visit.
 We can also make arrangements for you to board first.

 Does the price include complimentary refreshments?